Foundations of data-oriented visual computing

 Teaching and learning methods

-Teaching is done in the form of lectures, group meetings, and exercises (programming assignments)
+Teaching is done in the form of lectures, workshops and group meetings.

 Compulsory Assignments and Attendance